slerman12/UnifiedML/README.md

 > :bulb: *The below sections describe many features in other domains, but chances are those features will work in RL as well.
 For example, a cosine annealing learning rate schedule can be toggled with: ```lr_decay_epochs=100```.
 It will anneal per-episode rather than per-epoch.
 Different model architectures, image transforms, EMAs, and more are all supported across domains!*
 >
-> The vast majority of this hasn't been tested outside of its respective domain (CV, RL, etc.), so the research opportunity is endless!
+> The vast majority of this hasn't been tested outside of its respective domain (CV, RL, etc.), so the research opportunity is a lot!

 [comment]: <> (#)
 [comment]: <> (⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽)